yast/yast.github.io/_posts/2020-12-24-modernizing-autoyast-result.md

 It is still a work in progress, but it is already much better than the old one.
-For instance, in addition to disks and LVM, it supports defining sections for RAID, bcache and multi-Btrfs file systems.
+For instance, in addition to disks and LVM, it supports defining sections for RAID, bcache and multi-device Btrfs file systems.

-It should be noted that these changes are already available in openSUSE 15.2 and SUSE Linux Enterprise 15 SP2, so you do not need to wait until 15.2 or SP3 to enjoy them.
+It should be noted that these changes are already available in openSUSE 15.2 and SUSE Linux Enterprise 15 SP2, so you do not need to wait until 15.3 or SP3 to enjoy them.

 ## Conclusion

 New features and bug fixes are the most visible changes.
-However, as part of this process, we have refactored a lot of code, improved code coverage, extended the documentation, etc. In general, we feel that we have improved AutoYaST quality in a sensible way.
+However, as part of this process, we refactored a lot of code, improved code coverage, extended the documentation, etc. In general, we feel that we improved AutoYaST quality in a sensible way.
 And we hope you have that impression too in the future.